 To neutralize the bitter aftertaste of Malabon Zoo in our memory, my friend Rita suggested Avilon Zoological Park in Montalban, about a half-an-hour drive from Quezon City.
-The name Avilon literally means “land of the birds”, which conjures images of wide open spaces.
-In fact, the zoo occupies 7.5 hectares of undulating terrain in the foothills of the Sierra Madre mountain range.
-At least, it is far removed from the congestion of Malabon.
+The name Avilon, literally “land of the birds,” conjured up images of wide open spaces.
+In fact, the zoo occupied 7.5 hectares of undulating terrain in the foothills of the Sierra Madre mountain range, far removed from the congestion of Malabon.

 As if to make peace with my childhood zoo experience, one of the first animals I saw here was a pony.
-Or perhaps it was a donkey or an ass (I never know the difference!).
-Horses have a dignified stance; donkeys look mousy.
+Or perhaps it was a donkey or an ass; I never knew the difference.
+Horses had a dignified stance; donkeys looked mousy.
 This one seemed more like the latter.
 It looked content and well-fed in its corral, at least.

-The zoo is divided into different departments based on biological classifications or habitats.
-Each department has its own team of vets and keepers.
-These sections are distributed throughout the area that a good couple of hours can go by pretty quickly.
-There are arrow signs for direction, but a map would’ve been more effective and convenient.
+The zoo was divided into different departments based on biological classifications or habitats.
+Each department had its own team of vets and keepers.
+These sections were distributed throughout the area that a good couple of hours could go by pretty quickly.

-Ki wondered that in the off-chance these leviathans escape to the river, say during one of our annual floods, they would certainly wreck ecological havoc.
-I hope the management had taken precautionary measures.
-Arapaimas seem fierce enough to devour a small child!
+Ki wondered that in the off-chance these leviathans escaped to the river, say during one of our annual floods, they would certainly wreck ecological havoc.
+I hoped the management had taken precautionary measures.
+Arapaimas seemed fierce enough to devour a small child!
 A lion cub already had the misfortune of falling into the lagoon and consequently getting shred to death by these voraciously carnivorous fishes.

 There was a conspicuous absence of mammalian zoo staples such as elephants, giraffes, and zebras.
-In their place are smaller, lesser-known mammals, such as mouse deer, tapir, porcupine, civet cat, armadillo, and bearcat.
-Mostly nocturnal, they are housed together in a dimly-lit hall where flash photography is prohibited.
-And since it was daytime, they were mostly snoozing.
+In their place were smaller, lesser-known mammals, such as mouse deer, tapir, porcupine, civet cat, armadillo, and bearcat.
+Mostly nocturnal, they were housed together in a dimly-lit hall where flash photography was prohibited.
+Since it was daytime, they were mostly snoozing.

 A limelight-hogging star in Avilon went by the name Trixie, a primate (an orangutan or a chimpanzee, I never knew!) who had the best job in the world, as Ki put it.
-She did “camwhoring” for a living, i.e. turning tricks in front of camera-crazy zoo visitors.
-Her human is Bernie who seemed indifferent to the attention.
+She did “camwhoring” for a living, i.e. making faces in front of camera-crazy zoo visitors.
+Bernie, her human, seemed indifferent to the attention.
 He ordered Trixie to smile even when he couldn’t manage one.
 He would nudge her back to work when she lay on his lap; Trixie sweetly obliged.

 The pair reminded me of a bear-and-human duo I saw in Shanghai’s safari park.
 The cuddly black bear donned a similar girl’s dress, also posing for photos.
 When the animal would sit to rest, its trainer hit it with a stick.
 People just turned a blind eye and found the whole act cute.
 I never saw Bernie hit Trixie, but I felt the same pang in my heart as I did in Shanghai.
 Call me a killjoy, but I could never fully enjoy animal entertainment, no matter how seemingly innocuous.